How Paint Affects Sprinkler Performance - Coming November 2017

-When Sprinkler Heads are Out of Specification - February 2017
+When Sprinklers are Out of Specification - February 2017

-*UPDATE: As of April 2017, Dyne Fire Sprinkler Head Test Report’s now reflect when a sprinkler passes or fails a requirement.”, see the Sprinkler Head Sample Report for an example.
+*UPDATE: As of April 2017, Dyne Fire Sprinkler Test Report’s now reflect when a sprinkler passes or fails a requirement.”, see the Sprinkler Sample Report for an example.

-*UPDATE: As of March 2017, Dyne will no longer be checking heads for recalls, see the Blog article for more details.
+*UPDATE: As of March 2017, Dyne will no longer be checking sprinklers for recalls, see the Blog article for more details.

-It is important to send in a sample of sprinkler heads to be tested by a recognized testing laboratory such as Dyne Technologies to ensure that a sprinkler system will work properly in the event of a fire.
-Dyne completes an appearance inspection as well as a test of the response time of the sprinkler heads received in our laboratory.
-In addition, Dyne will check the sprinkler head to ensure it is not part of a sprinkler recall.* Any test that does not meet the National Fire Protection Agency (NFPA) 25 requirement will show up as “Out of Specification” on the test report.
+It is important to send in a sample of sprinklers to be tested by a recognized testing laboratory such as Dyne Fire Protection Labs to ensure that a sprinkler system will work properly in the event of a fire.
+Dyne completes an appearance inspection as well as a test of the response time of the sprinklers received in our laboratory.
+In addition, Dyne will check the sprinkler to ensure it is not part of a sprinkler recall.* Any test that does not meet the National Fire Protection Agency (NFPA) 25 requirement will show up as “Out of Specification” on the test report.

-Dry Sprinkler Head Testing Now Available at Dyne Technologies - January 2017
+Dry Sprinkler Testing Now Available at Dyne Technologies - January 2017

-Along with testing, we are also introducing a test kit for dry sprinkler heads which will be available in two adjustable sizes.
-Each kit will be able to hold one dry sprinkler head—the smaller size adjusting to fit a head up to 20”, and the large fitting a head from 21” to 42”.
-Dyne will pay the shipping for the kits to you, however because of the variability in the size and weight of dry sprinkler heads, customers will be responsible for shipping costs back to Dyne Technologies.
+Along with testing, we are also introducing a test kit for dry sprinklers which will be available in two adjustable sizes.
+Each kit will be able to hold one dry sprinkler—the smaller size adjusting to fit a sprinkler up to 20”, and the large fitting a sprinkler from 21” to 42”.
+Dyne will pay the shipping for the kits to you, however because of the variability in the size and weight of dry sprinklers, customers will be responsible for shipping costs back to Dyne Technologies.
 There is a cost associated with these kits: $10 each for the smaller size, $12 each for the larger; the pricing for testing will remain the same as with our standard sprinkler head testing.

-Sprinkler Head Testing Now Available at Dyne Technologies - December 2016
+Sprinkler Testing Now Available at Dyne Technologies - December 2016

-*UPDATE: As of April 2017, Dyne Fire Sprinkler Head Test Report’s now reflect when a sprinkler passes or fails a requirement, see the Sprinkler Head Sample Report for an example.
+*UPDATE: As of April 2017, Dyne Fire Sprinkler Test Report’s now reflect when a sprinkler passes or fails a requirement, see the Sprinkler Sample Report for an example.

-*UPDATE: As of March 2017, Dyne will no longer be checking heads for recalls, see the Blog article for more details.
+*UPDATE: As of March 2017, Dyne will no longer be checking sprinklers for recalls, see the Dyne Blog for more details.

 Understanding Foam Results Series - Film Formation & Spreading Coefficient - September 2016